tkhq/docs/docs/integration-guides/import-wallets.md

 ### Requirements

-- We have released open-source code to create target encryption keys and decrypt exported wallet mnemonics.
+- We have released open-source code to create target encryption keys and encrypt wallet mnemonics for import.
 We've deployed a static HTML page hosted on `import.turnkey.com` meant to be embedded as an iframe element (see the code [here](https://github.com/tkhq/frames)).
 This ensures the mnemonics and keys are encrypted to keys that the user has access to, but that your organization does not (because they live in the iframe, on a separate domain).
-- We have also built a package to help you insert this iframe and interact with it in the context of export: [`@turnkey/iframe-stamper`](https://www.npmjs.com/package/@turnkey/iframe-stamper)
+- We have also built a package to help you insert this iframe and interact with it in the context of import: [`@turnkey/iframe-stamper`](https://www.npmjs.com/package/@turnkey/iframe-stamper)

 In the rest of this guide we'll assume you are using these helpers.

 ### Steps

-Here's a diagram summarizing the wallet import flow step-by-step ([direct link](/img/wallet_export_steps.png)):
+Here's a diagram summarizing the wallet import flow step-by-step ([direct link](/img/wallet_import_steps.png)):

 <p style={{ textAlign: "center" }}>
     <img
-        src="/img/wallet_export_steps.png"
+        src="/img/wallet_import_steps.png"
-        alt="wallet export steps"
+        alt="wallet import steps"
         style={{ width: 600 }}
     />
 </p>